 - The control of oncogene translation in cancer.

 We found that key translation initiation factors can drive cancer development in vivo.
-Exciting new data indicate that selective mechanisms control the translational of key growth genes, transcription factors, and oncogenes.
+Exciting new data indicate that selective mechanisms control the translation of key growth genes, transcription factors, and oncogenes.
 This implies a new level of translational selectivity and the potential to block oncogene production by targeting enzymes required for their translation.

 Figure 2) Selective and targetable mechanisms of translational control.
 Specific sequence and structural elements in a transcripts 5’UTR encode a requirement for co-factors.
 For example, several oncogenes harbor conserved RNA G-quadruplex structures in their 5’UTRs.
 These require the eIF4A RNA helicase activity for and inhibitors like Silvestrol can block their translation.